scitedotai/scite-widget/README.md

 $ npm run storybook-build
 ```
 Once storybook is built you can merge your code to master and it will show up on that address.

+To use this library you just link to it using package.json